Sports

 Carmen Mandato/Getty Images

-Signing Rodriguez was a big splash for the Diamondbacks before the 2024 season, and it has yet to truly pay off.
-Rodriguez got hurt in spring training that year and didn’t pitch a game until August.
+Signing Rodriguez was a big splash for the Diamondbacks before the 2024 season, and it hadn’t paid off — until this year.
+Rodriguez got hurt in 2024 spring training and didn’t pitch a game until August.
 He ultimately threw only 50 innings with a 5.04 ERA.
 As his deal was structured, 2024 was the cheap year.
 Rodriguez made $20 million last year and, though he stayed mostly healthy, pitched to another ERA above 5.00.
-He still has two years and $46 million remaining on his deal.
-The Diamondbacks hope they’ll finally get their money’s worth in 2026.
+He still has two years and $46 million remaining on his deal, and he’s finally started producing like he’s worthy of that paycheck.
+Halfway through the 2026 season, Rodriguez has been both healthy and reliable, pitching to a 2.21 ERA.

 Merrill Kelly delivers a pitch